Battlefield Transfers in Coalitional Blotto Games: Model

+Using the definition of joint transfers, it is straightforward to define budgetary transfers as particular instances of joint transfers in which $\tau^b \neq 0$ and $\tau^v = 0$.
+Similarly, battlefield transfers are defined as particular instances of joint transfers in which $\tau^v \neq 0$ and $\tau^b = 0$.
+To simplify the subsequent analysis, we assume that battlefields are arbitrarily divisible so that any amount of battlefield valuation in $(-\phi_2, \phi_1)$ can be feasibly transferred (i.e., entire battlefields need not be transferred).
+Throughout the text, the terms 'battlefield transfer' and 'valuation transfer' will be used interchangeably.

+A joint transfer is depicted in the middle left panel of Figure \ref{fig:coalitional_full}.
+Player 1's budget decreases while Player 2's budget increases as the result of a budgetary transfer.
+Similarly, the total valuation across Player 1's battlefields decreases while the total valuation across Player 2's battlefields increases as the result of a battlefield transfer (depicted as a yellow square).

-Players only perform a transfer if doing so would improve both of their outcomes in their final stage games against the adversary.
-Any transfer that occurs in this stage is binding and the post-transfer battlefield valuations and budgets become publicly known.
+We assume that in Stage 1, players only perform transfers that are mutually beneficial, i.e., the transfer satisfies \eqref{eq:ben}.
+Any transfer that occurs in this stage is binding, and the post-transfer battlefield valuations and budgets become publicly known.
+Here, we find it important to note that since the players’ decision to perform a transfer is determined jointly, not individually, the notion of a 'Nash equilibrium' transfer is not well-defined.